 Should Dogs Eat Tuna Mixed with Mayo?

 Tuna is perfectly fine for dogs to have occasionally, but should you share your tuna salad with your pup?
 Mayonnaise isn’t dangerous to dogs, however, it is high in fat, so if you do give your dog anything with mayo in it, you should do so sparingly to prevent weight gain.
-Otherwise, as long as your tuna doesn’t have onions or garlic, a few bites of tuna and mayo won’t harm your dog.

 Should I Mix Canned Tuna in My Dog’s Food?

 If your dog is eating a commercially prepared kibble, they won’t need anything added to their food for a well-balanced diet.
 Adding tuna to their dog food a few times a month won’t create any problems nutritionally, but it should always be tuna canned in water as the oil is too fatty.
-If your dog has to go on a bland diet after a bout of stomach upset, you can mix canned tuna (in water) to boiled rice for an easy-to-prepare bland diet.